 - In some cases, the goods will need to be frozen before the label is applied, therefore there are materials available that can be stuck directly onto frozen goods.
 However, application to transient layers of ice should not be attempted.

-Our range of deep freeze freezer labels that are available from stock have a service temperature range from -35°C to +60°C and a minimum application temperature of 0°C. These labels are an uncoated paper material and have an acrylic emulsion adhesive designed to operate at low deep freeze temperatures.
+Our range of labels that are available from stock have a service temperature range from -35°C to +60°C and a minimum application temperature of 0°C. These labels are an uncoated paper material and have an acrylic emulsion adhesive designed to operate at low deep freeze temperatures.

 If freezer labels are used at room temperature (ambient) the label only forms a semi-permanent bond.
 As the temperature decreases the bond becomes stronger and has a definite permanence.

 Trials are recommended, particularly if handling large volumes.
-Samples of our freezer labels are readily available and we have many years of experience to hand in this market.
+Samples are readily available and we have many years of experience to hand in this market.